Responsibilities of an alumni admissions volunteer:

 - Do meet with one student at a time.

 - Do complete an Interview Evaluation form.
-The link will be provided to you when you claim an interview.
+The link will be provided to you when you have an interview.

 - Do not assume the preferred pronouns the student uses.